AJL-Team-4/Models/README.md

 - Unfreeze all layers to fine tune the model and decrease learning to 0.00005 from 0.0001 for 5 epochs
 - The overall accuracy is 64%

+### Model7
+a.
+Preprocessing
+- The preprocessing step is a bit different from model6.
+I decided to throw all data into training and wanted model to learn more from minority classes.
+- I still did a little bit train test split 0.05.
+This just ensure I can set a smaller learning rate to my model6 by adpative learning rate function.
+- I oversampled the image data by only label

+b.
+Model Structure
+- Model7 is the same as model6.
+- I changed learning rate from 0.00005 to 3.4299999356335316e-07.
+3.4299999356335316e-07 was achieved by many experiments.
+- I trained the model by 20 epochs and achieved a 66.9% accuracy.